 After graduate school, I continued to enhance my education and learning and attained certification in the following areas: Domestic Violence Prevention, Child Abuse & Child Sexual Abuse Prevention, Elder Abuse Prevention, Program Design and Development for Persons with Development Disabilities, and Conflict Resolution with At-Risk Youth.
 I continued my formal education by pursuing and attaining advanced Life & Relationship Coach Certification from the Academy for Family Coach Training where I was personally trained by Diana Sterling, author of the Parent as Coach Approach.

-My experience includes working with young adults and families in various settings, including summer programs and sleep-away camps, shelters for homeless families, schools, and individual and group counseling.
+My early career experience includes working with young adults and families in various settings, including summer programs and sleep-away camps, shelters for homeless families, schools, and individual and group counseling.

-I now have and run my own business/practice where I am honored and humbled to be doing the incredible work I get to do everyday; help individuals get to know, embrace, and love who they truly are, discover their talents, gifts, and real wants, and empower them with the tools to make their dreams come true – in their lives, their careers, and their relationships.
+I now have and run my own business/practice where I am honored and humbled to be doing the incredible work I get to do everyday; help individuals get to know, embrace, and love who they truly are, discover their talents, gifts, and real wants, and empower them with the tools to be confident, clear and directed and creating success and fulfillment in their life, career, and relationships.
 I also make the time to continue to develop myself, both personally, and professionally, as I believe that learning about oneself, how to overcome our personal challenges, and continuing to develop our gifts and strengths is an ongoing and exciting journey.

 Explore some more